 My name is Maya Bomma.
 I am currently a third-year student at the University of Florida double majoring in Family, Youth, and Community, Sciences & Business Management and Marketing!
-After graduation, I hope to get my MBA and work with a prestigious marketing firm until later on in my life where I transition into working with non-profits and a case worker for foster kids.
+After graduation, I hope to get my MBA and work with a prestigious marketing firm until later on in my life when I transition into working with non-profits and as a case worker for foster kids.
 I look forward to working with BLAAC2Basics and the Queen’s Room to gain experience in working with non-profits and marketing, all while bettering the Gainesville community!

 My name is Are’Anna Stowers and I am in my third year at the University of Florida studying political science and family, youth, and community sciences.
-After graduation I hope to continue working in the nonprofit field and giving back to my community.
+After graduation, I hope to continue working in the nonprofit field and giving back to my community.